Sunscreen left red-faced by consumer test being canned

-A sunscreen that fell well below its stated protection when tested by Consumer NZ is being pulled off the production line.
+A sunscreen that fell well below its stated protection when tested by Consumer NZ had already being pulled off the production line.

 Coola Classic Body Sunscreen Plumeria SPF30 was found to only give low protection of SPF6 when tested, despite claiming high protection of SPF30.